junxit/us-congress-code/title-16/chapter-1/sec-396d.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 Sections 1, 2, 3, and 4 of this title, referred to in subsec. (c), was in the original a reference to the act “approved August 25, 1916 (39 Stat.
 535; 16 U.S.C.
 461–467)”.
 Act Aug.
-25, 1916, known as the “National Park Service Organic Act”, is classified to sections 1, 2, 3, and 4 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 1 of this title and Tables.
+25, 1916, ch.
+408, 39 Stat.
+535, known as the National Park Service Organic Act, enacted sections 1, 2, 3, and 4 of this title, which sections were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.
+Sections 461 to 467 of this title, referred to in text, were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54.

 ### Amendments